tasket/wyng-util-qubes/README.md

 When a system relies on the QubesOS default of Thin LVM there is an avoidable cause of pool metadata space exhaustion, a condition that can cause your system storage to go offline or become corrupted.
 Since Wyng adds its own snapshots on top of Qubes snapshots, using Wyng adds a bit more demand for Thin LVM metadata.
 The answer to this is almost always to increase the qubes-dom0/vm-pool metadata size with `sudo lvextend --poolmetadatasize`.
 3X as large as the original default is a good choice to avoid excess space consumption.

 Likewise, Btrfs metadata can experience added stress from Wyng snapshots.
 Here the metadata stress manifests as a slowdown of system operations.
 This can be avoided by periodically defragmenting your Btrfs Qubes storage pools like so: `sudo btrfs filesystem defrag -fr -t256K /var/lib/qubes` approximately once per week or month, depending on how active your system is.
+This is good to do any time you are intensively using large disk image files on Btrfs where the default _datacow_ capability remains enabled.

 ### Limitations